pkmn/engine/src/lib/gen1/README.md

 | 183   | 184 | `last_used_move`           | The last move the player used           |

-- `order` is a 6 byte array where `order[i]` represents the "slot" of `pokemon[i]`, where the slot is usually a unique value from 1-6 but can be 0 in situations where a player brings less than six Pokémon to battle (note however that if `order[i]` is 0 than for all j > 0 `order[i+j]` **must** equal 0).
+- `order` is a 6 byte array where `order[i]` represents the "slot" of `pokemon[i]`, where the slot is usually a unique value from 1 to 6 but can be 0 in situations where a player brings less than six Pokémon to battle (note however that if `order[i]` is 0 than for all j > 0 `order[i+j]` **must** equal 0).